ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-09-05-moving-into-an-old-military-ambulance.md

 ![Replacing the thermostat of the OM314 engine](/assets/images/IMG_3056.jpg)

 These and many other issues have kept me really busy during my "free" time.
-I've learned a lot within the last couple of months and I'm really looking forward to work on the interior! :tada:
+I've learned a lot within the last couple of months and I'm really looking forward to working on the interior! :tada: